pclowes/battle-pets/pets/README.md

 ### Notes

-* Pets Controller: just has the bare endpoints required for the challenge.
-Could have a GET endpoint so that the Contests API can get contestants from the Pets API by id instead of receiving the contestants with the contest creation.
+* Pets Controller: endpoints to create, get, and post contest results to pets.

 * Result Service: although a very small service, I didn't want to have business logic of any kind in the controller